wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 2.5.1 =
+Fixed wrong aspect ratios for the IMDb and Yelp icons

 = 2.5 =
 Added Yelp option, tested successfully with WP 4.2